syednazimshah/familytracker/README.md

-# familytracker
+# Family Tracker
- Family Tracker App Project
+ A family tracker application where parents can track the location of their childs.